Connecting to registered clusters with the Connect gateway

 kubectl.
 You can also easily leverage the gateway with your build pipelines and other DevOps automation.
 You can see an example of how to do this in our Integrating with Cloud Build tutorial.

-You can also use the Connect service to connect to registered clusters outside Google Cloud with your Google Cloud identity in the Cloud Console.
-To do this, follow the instructions in Logging in to a cluster from the Cloud Console.
+You can also use the Connect service to connect to registered clusters outside Google Cloud with your Google Cloud identity in the Google Cloud console.
+To do this, follow the instructions in Logging in to a cluster from the Google Cloud console.

 How it works